carbon-data-specification/Customer-Data/specifications/cdsc-wg3-01.md

 Servers MUST support Clients adding any of the following URL parameters to the `GET` request, which will filter the list of Accounts to be the intersection of results for each of the URL parameters filters:

 * `cds_account_ids` - A space-separated list of `cds_account_id` values for which the Servers MUST filter the Accounts.
+* `customer_numbers` - A space-separated list of `customer_number` values for which the Servers MUST filter the Accounts.
+Customer number values of `null` MUST be treated as invalid for this URL parameter filter (i.e. only populated `customer_number` values are available to be filtered using URL parameters).
 * `account_numbers` - A space-separated list of `account_number` values for which the Servers MUST filter the Accounts.
 * `q` - A search term for which the Servers MUST filter the Accounts following fields for values that case-insensitive contains the search term, if the field is accessible based on the Client's `access_token` scope.
     * `cds_account_id`
+    * `customer_number`
     * `account_number`
     * `account_address`
     * `account_name`